-Group Past/Present Reflection: (10 points x 2 submissions.
-1-2 paragraphs, double-spaced).

-Because much of group communication is based on past experiences and expectations, you will submit a pre and post reflection of this unit (& do a small group project).

-note: correct grammar and spelling is expected but not emphasized
+Pre/Post Group Reflections: (10 points x 2 submissions.
+3 numbered answers, double-spaced).
+Because much of group communication is based on past experiences and expectations, you will submit a pre and post reflection of this unit and complete a small group project. note: correct format, grammar and spelling is expected.

-For the PRE-reflection, please briefly detail the following:
+For the PRE-reflection, please briefly detail the following by answering, as numbered:

-- 1. describe your "general feelings" towards group work. - 2. how are you expecting this group to function, based on your answer to #1? - 3. how specifically will you challenge yourself in the upcoming group?
+- 1. describe your "general feelings" towards group work. - 2. how are you expecting this group to function, based on your answer to #1? - 3. how specifically will you challenge yourself in this upcoming group?

-For the POST-reflection, please briefly detail the following:
+For the POST-reflection, please briefly detail the following by answering as numbered: